RiwEZ/TanatBlog/src/content/blog/fuzzy.md

 description: My bachelor's final project at Chiang Mai Univerisity.
 slug: fuzzy
 createdAt: '2024-03-30'
-updatedAt: '2024-04-12'
+updatedAt: '2024-04-16'
 ---

-So this blog will be about my graduation project for my Bachelor of Engineering, Computer Engineering at Chiang Mai University.
-What is it? and how did me and my friend make it?
+This blog will be about my graduation project for my Bachelor of Engineering, Computer Engineering at Chiang Mai University.
+So, what is it? and how did me and my friend make it?

 ## What are we trying to do?